 ⌛ Optimum flow time: 4 days

-Email 1: Send an abandoned cart email within a few hours of abandonment.
+Email 1: Send an abandoned cart email within a few hours of cart abandonment reminding them about the items in their cart.

-Email 3: If they still don't take action, send a compelling offer like free shipping or 105 off until a certain timeline.
+Email 3: If they still don't take action, send a compelling offer like free shipping or $10 off until a certain time.

 Email 4: Create FOMO and urgency by telling them items in their cart are going out of stock fast.

-How to build an email sequence with Mailmodo: 5 easy steps
+How to build an email sequence with Mailmodo

-In Mailmodo, you can create an email sequence through our Journey Builder feature.
+In Mailmodo, you can create an email sequence using our visual customer journey builder feature.
 We will take you step-by-step on creating journeys and tracking their performance.

 Step 1: Decide the sequence type, the number of emails, and the email template